-Low GI foods will not let your blood sugar will not rise rapidly.
-Especially, low glycemic index carbs produce a firmer rise in blood sugar, and the fibre in these foods helps you feel satiated longer.
+Low GI foods will not let your blood sugar rise rapidly.
+Especially, low glycemic index carbs produce a slight rise in blood sugar, and the fibre in these foods helps you feel satiated longer.
 Even the American Diabetes Association acknowledges that low-glycemic foods that are also high in fibre and a good source of nutrients can be part of an overall healthy diet.

 One tool that can effectively be used for an overall weight-control and healthy-eating purposes is glycaemic index.
 All traditional and modern weight-loss programs, after bragging about their efficacy to help you shed kilos, come down to the ultimate truth- eating fewer calories.

 But, there is more to weight loss than just counting calories and that is the way your body is digesting and metabolising the foods.
 This puts a large impact on your body weight and how you feel after eating.
 And this is where foods low on glycaemic index play their role.

 You should incorporate a diet of selected low-GI foods or balancing out a high-glycemic food choice with a low-glycemic one.
 There is no one right way or a black-and-white approach to do so.
 Just use the information in the glycemic index list to add additional healthy benefits to your food choices.